 HISTORY OF THE GYPSY ROBE

 Our robe started its journey when Sandy Brewer presented it to Betty Steagald at the 2000 Awards Banquet.
-Since the first presentation was not connected to a current show, Betty chose to affix a large red oval patch explaining the robe’s procedure.
-Criteria for our Gypsy Robe have certain guidelines different from the robe traveling from show to show on Broadway.
-The recipients’ show is not limited to musicals; however it must be part of a regular season, not a fill in or visiting / joint production.
-The recipient can be anyone who has worked on the show at the discretion of the presenter.
-If the presenter is not familiar with the current show’s cast & staff, it is acceptable to confer with the Director regarding possible candidates.
-To maximize space on the robe, it is suggested that the recipient not exceed a 4” patch size.
-Recipients should also be sure to include their name, title, month and year of the show on their patch.
+Since the first presentation was not connected to a show, Betty chose to affix a large red oval patch explaining the robe’s procedure.
+The criteria for our Gypsy Robe is different from the robe traveling on Broadway.
+Our robe is for all Clio Cast & Crew mainstage productions, not just musicals; however the show must be part of a regular season.
+The recipient can be anyone who has worked on the show and is awarded at the discretion of the presenter.
+Recipients then attach a four inch patch of their design that includes their name, title, month and year of the show.
+Then it's their turn to select the recipient for the next show!